Tuesday, June 2, 2026

 2. Chessable

 Key features: Grandmaster-authored opening courses, MoveTrainer active-recall drilling, SM2-based spaced repetition scheduling, video plus interactive board format, iOS and Android apps.
 Acquired by the Play Magnus Group and part of Chess.com since 2021.
+For a feature-by-feature breakdown, see the ChessAtlas vs Chessable comparison page.

 • Deep catalog of courses authored by titled players, often IMs and GMs